prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 default      101s        Warning   OOMKilling         node/gke-lab-default-pool-4fa5bdf0-v2jq   Memory cgroup out of memory: Killed process 1021235 (otelcol-k8s) total-vm:1553900kB, anon-rss:201972kB, file-rss:70040kB, shmem-rss:0kB, UID:10001 pgtables:784kB oom_score_adj:994
 ```

+#### Question 3: What are some risks this problem poses?

+_Hints:_

+* Loss of data
+* A noisy neighbor could evict other services running on the node

 #### Question 3: How could we fix this problem?

 _Hints:_